 Nothing comes close to the handpicked home-grown vegetables.
 You can never experience the same texture or zest with the store-bought vegetables, that is for sure.
-Let us see how to start a vegetable garden.
+Let us see how to start a vegetable garden from scratch.

 - Step-1: Choosing a Spot for Your Vegetable Garden